tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_overview.md

 ## My approach to teaching native library API doc

 There are many books and online resources you can consult to learn a specific programming language.
-This section of the book will not try to teach you Java.
+This section of the course will not try to teach you Java.
 However, to understand a bit about Java API documentation (which uses a document generator called Javadoc), you will need some understanding of Java.

 To keep the focus on API documentation, we'll take a documentation-centric approach to understanding Java.
 You'll learn the various parts of Java by looking at a specific Javadoc file and sorting through the main components.